 GS/ ANTH 5500 3.0 / CMCT 6136 3.0 / GEOG 5700 3.0 / HIS 5480 3.0 / HUMA 6135 3.0 / SOCI 6745 3.0

 The course examines how academic studies on Asian spaces and identities have been produced historically and are presently constructed and connoted.
 The course does not, however, provide a substantive introduction to historical or contemporary processes of change in Asia.
-As we read through the interdisciplinary material taken from the Humanities and Social Sciences with different area foci (South Asian, Southeast Asian and East Asian) as well as literature, we will pay particular attention to (1) questions of methodology with an eye to our own scholarly projects and (2) epistemology, i.e. how we think about Asia and how we position ourselves as well as our future scholarly contributions in light of “the making of Asian Studies“.
+As we read through the interdisciplinary material taken from the Humanities and Social Sciences with different area foci (South Asia, Southeast Asia and East Asia) as well as literature, we will pay particular attention to (1) questions of methodology with an eye to our own scholarly projects and (2) epistemology, i.e. how we think about Asia and how we position ourselves as well as our future scholarly contributions in light of “the making of Asian Studies“.
 One of the larger questions of the course concerns the relevance of Area Studies in an era in which scholarship is often embedded within traditional disciplines and oriented toward global and transnational studies.

 Faculty members with expertise in Asian Studies and extensive first-hand experience of research in different Asian countries offer the course each year.